-1-D: Enhance the ECAC's role as a communication hub for sharing information with members, New York State agencies, organizations, families and the general public, to ensure messages are received by all audiences.
+1-D: Enhance the ECAC's role as a communication hub for sharing information with members, New York State agencies, organizations, families and the general public.

 - 1. Develop structures and resources to implement a comprehensive communications strategy and update communication protocols for members in their role as ambassadors. - 2.
 Expand the ECAC website and utilize it along with social media, print materials, and events to communicate with the wider public about the work of the ECAC. - 3.
 Inventory statewide and community-based initiatives working across sectors to strengthen and expand services for young children and their families and use the ECAC website to highlight innovative strategies and promising 'scalable' practices that have been developed to improve child and family outcomes.
 Coordinate with these initiatives to leverage promising efforts across NYS.